Skip to Content

 • Friendly and playful with the distinctive pleasant personality of the Labrador, willing to please and, therefore, easy to train.

-• Fifty-fifty of each parent and typically friendly with the family, a fair balance for friendliness with strangers, mainly trainable, or protective and loyal like both parents.
+• Fifty-fifty of each parent is typically friendly with the family, has a fair balance for friendliness with strangers, and is mainly trainable or protective and loyal like both parents.

 Instagram: @bowie_the_pyrador